Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 If a standard user that does not own the site tries to perform this action.

-### Delete Site Image (Admin and Owner only)
+### Delete Site Image (Admin only)

 `POST api/v1/protected/sites/delete_image/:image_id`

 Deletes the site image with the given `image_id`.
-Only users who are owners of the specified site, Admins, or Super Admins can perform this action.
+Only Admins or Super Admins can perform this action.

 #### Request Body